mynotwo/mynotwo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I’m a Research Scientist at ByteDance (San Jose), focusing on AI infrastructure and system efficiency at scale.
-I received my Ph.D. in Computer Science from City University of Hong Kong (CityU)).
+I received my Ph.D. in Computer Science from City University of Hong Kong.
 My work centers on designing next-generation data compression techniques (including neural approaches) and building high-performance systems for neural network acceleration and edge computing.

 # 🔥 News
 - *2026.04*: &nbsp; I joined ByteDance (San Jose) as a Research Scientist, focusing on AI infrastructure and system efficiency at scale.